darleg/darleg/README.md

 Method 1:
 1. Download the Microsoft IoT DevKit Software
-2. Removed the Asure and Telementry parts
+2. Removed the Azure and Telementry parts
 3. used mbed cli to compile most of the examples
      a.
 These were all arduino compatible example